-IMAT is a MATLAB[®] interface offered by ATA Engineering, Inc. (ATA).
-Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage MATLAB's versatile programming, visualization, and mathematical strengths.
+IMAT is a toolbox for use with MATLAB®, offered by ATA Engineering, Inc. (ATA).
+Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage the versatile programming, visualization, and mathematical strengths of MATLAB.
 With the IMAT toolbox, test and simulation data such as mode shapes, time histories, spectra, and other functions can be viewed and manipulated in MATLAB while preserving all of the native data attributes.

 IMAT+Signal extends IMAT's functionality into signal processing, which involves processing data from the time domain into the frequency domain.
-IMAT+Signal provides graphical interfaces that greatly simply the task of processing this data. spFRF (signal processing for frequency response functions) is a fully functional GUI for computing frequency response functions (FRF), filtering time-domain data, and creating power spectral density (PSD) and cross spectral density (CSD) functions from time histories. spVIEW facilitates viewing and comparing different measurement datasets.
-In addition, Rotating Test Kit (RTK) is a GUI that facilitates the analysis of rotational events using Vold-Kalman filtering.
+IMAT+Signal provides graphical interfaces that greatly simply the task of processing this data. spFRF (signal processing for frequency response functions) is a GUI application for computing power spectral density (PSD) and cross spectral density (CSD) functions from time histories and creating frequency response functions (FRFs) from spectral functions. spVIEW facilitates viewing and comparing different measurement datasets in the time and frequency domains.
+In addition, Rotating Test Kit (RTK) is a GUI that allows the analysis of rotational events using Vold-Kalman filtering.
 IMAT contains the most advanced implementation or order-based Vold-Kalman filtering available in a commercial software product.
 The IMAT+Signal GUI controls are provided as command-line functions such that any task can be easily scripted within MATLAB.